Trump and Putin to hold call on ceasefire, but Zelenskyy is skeptical that Russia is ready for peace

 Trump, who during his campaign pledged to quickly end the war, has at moments boasted of his relationship with Putin and blamed Ukraine for Russia's unprovoked invasion, all while accusing Zelenskyy of unnecessarily prolonging the biggest land war in Europe since World War II.

+Putin’s spokesperson Dmitry Peskov told reporters on Tuesday that Trump and Putin will discuss the war in Ukraine but added that there are also a “large number of questions" regarding normalizing U.S.-Russia relations.
+The call will take place between 1 p.m.
+GMT and 3 p.m.
+GMT, Peskov said.

-Trump has said that swaps of land and power plants will be part of the conversation with Putin.
+Trump has said that swaps of land and power plants will be part of the conversation.

-Witkoff and White House press secretary Karoline Leavitt suggested that U.S. and Russian officials have discussed the fate of the Zaporizhzhia power plant in southern Ukraine.
+Witkoff and White House press secretary Karoline Leavitt suggested that U.S. and Russian officials have discussed the fate of the Zaporizhzhia nuclear power plant — Europe's largest — in southern Ukraine.

-The power plant has been caught in the crossfire since Moscow sent troops into Ukraine in 2022 and seized the facility shortly after.
-The U.N.'s International Atomic Energy Agency has repeatedly expressed alarm about the nuclear power plant, Europe's largest, fueling fears of a potential nuclear catastrophe.
+The plant has been caught in the crossfire since Moscow sent troops into Ukraine in 2022 and seized the facility shortly after.
+The U.N.'s International Atomic Energy Agency has repeatedly expressed alarm about it, fueling fears of a potential nuclear catastrophe.

-The nuclear power plant is a significant asset, producing nearly a quarter of Ukraine's electricity in the year before the war.
+The plant is a significant asset, producing nearly a quarter of Ukraine's electricity in the year before the war.

 “I can say we are on the 10th yard line of peace,” Leavitt said.
 “And we’ve never been closer to a peace deal than we are in this moment.
 And the president, as you know, is determined to get one done.”